saysimple/saysimple-plugin-devkit/README.md

 <p> {{ $t("location.house") }} </p>
 ```

-But in our platform you have to add it with a prefix `@app/<your-plugin-name>` so for the example app it would be
+But in our platform you have to add it with a prefix `@app/<your-app-translation-key>`, the plugin translation key is your app name in kebab case, if the app name is `myAwesomeApp` the translation key would be `my-awesome-app`

+so for the example app it would be

 ```html
 <p> {{ $t("@app/example.location.house") }}</p>
 ```

-_Don't forget to change `example` to your app name_
+_Don't forget to change `example` to your app translation key_

 #### Inside the composition api